 I’m like you, I work hard to provide for my family, and, like most people, I let myself go at the same time.
 I work long hours and struggle to find the time for myself or for exercise.
 I’ve often relied on fast food, quick meals, and leftovers which quickly add up to tight pants.
 And my pants were very tight indeed.
 But I’ve changed all that, and you can too.

 Even with those responsibilities and real life going on it can be done.
 I will give you some highlights and reference points along my path.

 - Weight: I have always been heavy, I was born 10lbs 0oz.
-Like a white haired bowling ball.
-I am tall at 6”1’ so I can carry some weight, but not the 242lbs that I weighted at the start of my fitness journey.
+Like a white-haired bowling ball.
+I am tall at 6”1’ so I can carry some weight, but not the 242lbs that I weighed at the start of my fitness journey.

 - Exercise: After a knee injury in my late teens I stopped all sports, I walked the dogs and did some gardening but that was the limit of my fitness endeavors.

 - Health: I am lucky enough to have been healthy even with a bad diet and no exercise, but I was on the road to early heart problems and the other issues associated with overeating and poor choices.

 My turning point came from two, quite small and unrelated events that happened at roughly the same time.

 - A friend of Mrs. fit2fire left her husband of 20 years for a younger (and significantly hotter) guy.
 How did that impact me?
 I love Mrs. fit2fire a lot, and she loves me.
 But something deep down made me ask myself “Am I really the best version of myself for her?
 Does she deserve more than a fat, middle-aged, podgy couch potato?”
 This thought eventually turned into a positive mantra.